wyldckat/wallShearStressLES/README.md

      git checkout OF21x
      ```

-   4. Build all of the libraries and utilities by running:
+   4. Build `wallShearStressLES` by running:

      ```
-     ./Allwmake
+     wmake
      ```

-   5. The tutorials are available at the folder `tutorials`.

 Using Zip